Welcome

 Handling client money is a core responsibility for solicitors and is heavily regulated to protect the public and maintain trust in the profession.
 The SRA Accounts Rules (the Rules) set out strict requirements for managing funds that do not belong to the firm.
 A fundamental aspect of these rules is the correct identification and designation of client accounts.
 Understanding the meaning of a client account and how it must be designated is essential for compliance and forms part of the foundational knowledge assessed in SQE1.

 This article focuses on the definitions provided by the Rules and the specific requirements for naming client accounts, distinguishing them clearly from the firm's own business accounts.
+It also highlights how separate designated accounts may be used, and the consequences of misusing client accounts, including the prohibition on acting as a banking facility.

 Client Money vs Business Money